wp-plugins/slidedeck2/readme.txt

 * Fixed an issue where jQuery Masonry was not being enqueued

 == Upgrade Notice ==
+= 2.3 =
+Removed Twitter as a source and fixed minor bugs

 = 2.2.2 =
 Revised the SlideDeck branding